Snowden still in Moscow despite Bolivian plane drama

 The sources said the administration believed such lobbying played a role in persuading countries to which Snowden had applied for asylum to reject or not respond to his bid.
 The United States believes its diplomacy also has caused countries whose leaders publicly expressed sympathy for Snowden to have second thoughts about the matter in private, they said.

-The plane eventually left Vienna and landed in Spain's Canary Islands for refuelling before heading back to Bolivia.
+The plane eventually left Vienna and landed in Spain's Canary Islands for refueling before heading back to Bolivia.
 But the incident was not likely to be forgotten quickly.

 Llorenti said Bolivia, which is part of a Venezuelan-led leftist alliance that has challenged U.S. political and economic influence in Latin America, would complain to the United Nations.